Clastify logo

 Medium

-Why is pyruvate converted to lactate in anaerobic respiration in human cells?
+What is the role of converting pyruvate to lactate during anaerobic respiration in human muscle?

 A.